Sarah Hayford

 Education

 Sarah Hayford studies family formation and reproductive health, primarily in the United States and sub-Saharan Africa.
 She is interested in how people make plans about these behaviors and who is able to carry out these plans.
-Recent and current research topics include the determinants of unintended childbearing in the United States and policy impacts on reproductive health access and outcomes in Ohio.
-Hayford is working with a multi-disciplinary, multi-institutional team to collect survey data on the effects of parental migration on children's socioemotional development, educational outcomes, and family formation behaviors in Mexico, Mozambique, and Nepal.
+Current U.S. projects include research on trends in childbearing desires, intentions, and behaviors and studies of reproductive health care access in Ohio.
+Outside of the U.S., Hayford is working with a multi-disciplinary, multi-institutional team to collect survey data on the women’s relationships with their adolescent and young adult children in rural Mozambique.
 Her research has been funded by the National Institutes of Health, private foundations, and seed grants from OSU’s Department of Sociology.
+Hayford also directs OSU’s Institute for Population Research.

 My first job was in applied public health, on a project that helped manage family planning clinics in developing countries.
 As I worked on the project, I became increasingly interested in the big picture questions behind our applied work.
 How did we know whether our project was working?
 How was demand for family planning services measured?
 And, most centrally, why did some women come to want to limit their childbearing, while others wanted large families?
 Having fewer children can open up new opportunities for women and lead to improved health.
 But it can also mean adopting new attitudes and beliefs about what family means and how to lead a good life.
 To try to understand these issues, I turned to demography and then to sociology.
 Over my career, I’ve broadened the scope of my interests.
 But all of my research seeks to answer the fundamental questions of how people make decisions about socially meaningful family and health behaviors and how social structures and pressures support or limit their ability to carry out these decisions.